Staff Hiring Process

 All certification training will be tracked in Banner.
 List of staff certified to participate on staff search committees.

-All search committees should be reviewed by Institutional Equity and Inclusion.
+All search committees should be reviewed by Institutional Equity.
 It is the search committee chair's responsibility to send the names of the search committee members to email@example.com for review prior to meeting for the first time.

 When placing an ad, a good faith effort should be made to see that all advertisements reach a diverse population.
 Print Ads are considered "passive" advertising.
 Actively recruit!

-ALL external advertisements paid and free must be approved by both HR Employment Services and the Office of Institutional Equity and Inclusion.
+ALL external advertisements paid and free must be approved by both HR Employment Services and the Office of Institutional Equity.

 It is required by federal regulations that all advertisements contain the EEO statement: